hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

     <div class="white-space-20px"></div>

-In the above example, all three metrics report the same metric values for both estimators X and Y.
+In the above example, all three metrics report the same metric values for both estimators X and Y as follows.
-However, since estimator X underestimates near-optimal policies and estimator Y overestimates poor-performing policies, there exists a non-negligible difference in their risk-return tradeoff.
-Unfortunately, all the existing metrics fails to detect by the difference between estimator X and Y as follows.

 ============== ============ ============
 (estimator)    X            Y